-Judicial Law Clerk, US Court of Appeals for Veterans Claims
+Judicial Law Clerk, US District Court for the District of Columbia

 “Why should we hire you?”
 The panel of judges asked Giovanni Di Maggio ’12.

 “Because I have more practical experience than anyone else who is applying,” Giovanni recalls replying.
 He wasn’t trying to brag — just speak the truth.
 “No other law school can match the level of hands-on experience that Northeastern gives its students,” he says.